panva/jose/docs/key/import/interfaces/KeyImportOptions.md

 • `optional` **extractable?**: `boolean`

-The value to use as [SubtleCrypto.importKey](https://developer.mozilla.org/docs/Web/API/SubtleCrypto/importKey) `extractable` argument.
-Default is false for private keys, true otherwise.
+Whether the imported CryptoKey is extractable.
+Overrides JWK "ext" when set.
+Without either, defaults to false for private keys, true otherwise.